Tax Year 2026

-North Dakota Paycheck Tax Calculator
+North Dakota Paycheck Tax Calculator 2026

 North Dakota uses a progressive income tax system with multiple brackets, reaching a top rate of 2.5% for high earners.
-Like the federal system, you only pay each rate on the income within that bracket β not on your entire income.
+Like the federal system, you only pay each rate on the income within that bracket — not on your entire income.
 North Dakota also offers a standard deduction that reduces your taxable income before brackets are applied.
 In addition to state income tax, North Dakota workers pay federal income tax at rates between 10% and 37%, plus 6.2% Social Security and 1.45% Medicare.
 Pre-tax deductions such as 401(k) contributions, health insurance, HSA, and FSA contributions reduce your taxable income and lower your overall tax burden.
 Enter your details above for a precise North Dakota paycheck calculation.

-Pre-Tax Deductions
+Pre-Tax Deductions (annual)

 How North Dakota paycheck taxes work

 In addition to federal taxes, North Dakota workers have state income tax withheld from each paycheck.
-North Dakota uses progressive brackets β you pay a lower rate on your first dollars and a higher rate only on income above each threshold.
+North Dakota uses progressive brackets — you pay a lower rate on your first dollars and a higher rate only on income above each threshold.

 North Dakota's standard deduction is $14,600 for single filers and $29,200 for married filing jointly.
-This is subtracted from your income before state brackets are applied.

-Federal income tax is also withheld, using 2025/2026 brackets from 10% to 37%.
-The federal standard deduction ($14,600 single, $29,200 MFJ) is separate from any North Dakota state deduction.
+Federal income tax is also withheld, using 2026 brackets from 10% to 37%.
+The federal standard deduction ($15,750 single, $31,500 MFJ) is separate from any North Dakota state deduction.

-North Dakota income tax brackets 2025 & 2026
+North Dakota income tax brackets 2026

 | Income (Single) | Tax Rate |